 - Watertube boilers

-The working principle of firetube boiler is based on hot gases of combustion that circulates through a range of pipes surrounded by water.
-Design of the firetube boiler is ancient, and it was mainly used during the 18th century for steam locomotive engines.
+The working principle of the firetube boiler is based on hot gases of combustion that circulates through a range of pipes surrounded by water.
+The design of the firetube boiler is ancient, and it was mainly used during the 18th century for steam locomotive engines.
 The fuel is burnt inside the furnace.
 Produced hot gases flow through the fire tubes immersed in water inside the main vessel of the boiler.
 The heat energy generated by gases is transferred to the water.
 As a result, steam is generated from the water and transferred further for the required purpose.

 The watertube boiler uses water flows inside the tubes that are placed in the hot gases from the fire.
 This system works contrary to the firetube boiler, where gases are passed through tubes surrounded by water.
 Watertube boilers commonly exist in bigger sizes comparing to firetube boilers.
 Their size can go up to a few million pounds per hour of steam generated.
 They are efficient in handling steam pressures and designed to attain intensely high temperatures.

 The big difference in types of boilers is the fuel used to heat the water.
 The frequent practice is to name boilers based on the type of fuel they burn.
 It can be gas, oil, electricity, renewable energy or solid fuels such as coal and wood.

 Natural gas is one of the most popular fuel sources, prepared from methane mixed with a few other gases in smaller proportions.
-Gas as a fuel contains minimal value of carbon and high value of hydrogen that results in the production of fewer greenhouse gases responsible for global warming.
-Condensing boilers are the most common type in UK homes and more energy efficient, as compared to other gas boilers.
+Gas as a fuel contains a minimal value of carbon and high value of hydrogen that results in the production of fewer greenhouse gases responsible for global warming.
+Condensing boilers are the most common type in UK homes and more energy and cost-efficient, as compared to other gas boiler costs.